 What do drain flies look like?

-Drain flies are gray or black, and their bodies are covered in microscopic fuzzy hair.
+Drain flies are gray or black, and their bodies are covered in microscopic, fuzzy hair.
 Drain flies have large wings, but they are very poor fliers.
-In fact, a good way to identify drain flies is by their short, frantic manner in which they fly.
-They are very small with adults only growing up to 1/5th of an inch in length.
+In fact, a good way to identify drain flies is by the short, frantic manner in which they fly.
+They are very small, with adults averaging 1/8 of an inch in length.
 When drain flies are resting on an object, they place their horizontal wings in a roof-like manner over their body.

 Where are drain flies found?